BoxOfDevs/BoxOfBits/README.md

    • The default join/leave messages are now customisable in config

-   • When a player joins, leaves, dies, is kicked, or changes gamemode customisable popups appear on the bottom of the screen
+   • When a player joins, leaves, dies, sleeps, is kicked, or changes gamemode customisable popups appear on the bottom of the screen

    • A command to get player coordinates